-The Trail of Tears was the forced relocation of Native Americans yet the stories of displaced Syrian or African refugees in Europe, or Mexican immigrants at the US border are not too different.
-The cultural attitudes, the wounds, and opportunity to heal remain with us to this day.
-Native Americans have a unique perspective historically, and a wisdom that can help us inform our current situation.
-Invasion, displacement, genocide have been with humanity forever.
-In the culture and in the land that surrounds us, even in our blood, all of history is alive within us.
-This includes the glory and the trauma of our individual and collective past.
-Healing these wounds requires looking within one’s self and perhaps taking a moment to hear the untold stories of our history.
+Invasion, displacement, and genocide have been with humanity forever.
+The Trail of Tears was the forced relocation of Native Americans.
+Yet displaced Syrian or African refugees in Europe, or Mexican immigrants at the US border are not too different.
+The cultural attitudes, the wounds, as well as the opportunity for healing are with us to this day.
+Native Americans have a unique perspective historically and a wisdom that can help inform our current situation.
+All of history, including the glory and trauma, is alive within us today.
+Healing these wounds requires looking within ourselves and taking a moment to hear the untold stories of our shared history.

 “I wouldn’t be here without this history.
 So to rage against this history is to rage against myself…” -David Carson, Co-Author of Medicine Cards and Choctaw Pipe-Carrier

-Today people are more willing to re-examine colonial attitudes and the ways these archaic belief structures are still playing out in the world.
-Along with this has come a global discussion about our relationship to the land, and a scrutinizing of current political/economic systems.
+Today people are willing to examine colonial attitudes.
+These archaic belief structures are still playing out in the world today.
+Along with this has come a global discussion about our relationship to the land.
+Current political/economic systems are being scrutinized.
 Indeed, we stand at the crossroads of a great opportunity for healing.
 In many tribes this time of healing has been spoken of in stories for generations.

 A Prophecy of Healing